Container Gardening for Beginners – How to Start a Container Garden

 3. What’s a safe way to manage container weight on a balcony?

 Spread pots on a rigid board or tray to distribute load, keep the heaviest containers close to support points like walls or posts, and avoid stacking many water-filled planters in one corner.
-If rain is forecast, empty saucers beforehand so added weight doesn’t arrive all at once.
+If rain is forecast, empty saucers beforehand so added weight does not arrive all at once.

 4. I can only water every other day.
 How do I adapt the setup?